 5 Brands Utilizing Influencer Marketing Successfully

 Nikon made a huge splash with their influencer marketing campaign successfully executed in partnership with the Warner Music Group.
-With Nikon as the sponsor of Warner’s SXSW Music residency, Nikon used the event as a platform to highlight the quality, capabilities, and potential of Nikon HD-SLR cameras which live streamed the performers during the three-night event.
-Photographers roamed throughout the event allowing the audience to use the cameras and share the photos to their own social media feeds.
-The promotion’s buzz was successfully trending on Twitter every night during the three-night event.
-Performing artists increased the pre-show buzz by using Nikon cameras to share their personal happenings before the event, getting their fans and Nikon’s target audience engaged and excited.
+With Nikon as the sponsor of Warner’s SXSW Music residency, Nikon used the event as a platform to highlight the quality, capabilities, and potential of Nikon HD-SLR cameras.

-Skype’s efforts at influencer marketing faced a unique challenge because Skype communication isn’t public even though Skype is very social.
-The Skype Passion Project campaign used global influencers and leaders to connect via Skype whether their passion was food, fashion, or music.
+Skype’s efforts at influencer marketing face a unique challenge because Skype communication isn’t public even though Skype is very social.
+The Skype Passion Project campaign used global influencers and leaders to connect via Skype.
+Whether their passion was food, fashion, or music.
 This unique influencer campaign resulted in 140K visitors with 10 percent downloading Skype.

-Influencer marketing – most brands do it wrong, but we are a community of people working to get it right, join us here at the Hub.
+So, as you can see, Influencer marketing – most brands do it wrong, but we are a community of people working to get it right, join us here at H.